cmk97/Console_Animation/README.md

 ## Running the animation

-To run the animation, create a canvas element and pass its id to the animation constructor.
-Include the text you want to write (it supports newlines!).
+You can run the animation with the code below.
+Pass a config object to the animation constructor to customize it.

 ```html
 <canvas id="animation" style="width:100%; height:500px"></canvas>